guld-games/Documents/contracts/gg-agreement.md

 WHEREAS MEMBER was a winner of GAME-INSTANCE.

-WHEREAS AMOUNT is a positive integer multiple of 1000.
+WHEREAS AMOUNT is less than or equal to the minimum bet for GAME-INSTANCE.

 ``` ledger
 DATE * GG stake